 Add the melon and cook on medium high heat for 10 minutes or until the melon is cooked.

-Recipe 4: Winter melon soup with crab meat
+Recipe 4: Winter melon recipe with crab meat

 Crab meat certainly goes well with winter melon.
 All the ingredients are diced so each spoonful will contain a bit of mushroom, melon, and crab meat.
 Add a little cornstarch solution to thicken the soup a little if you like.
 Oooh!

 1 litre chicken stock